Dylan Carlson Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Angels have the 11th-ranked team ERA across all MLB pitching staffs (3.82).
+- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.82).

-- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- The Angels allow the eighth-fewest home runs in baseball (30 total, one per game).

-- Ohtani makes the start for the Angels, his fifth of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.
+- Canning gets the start for the Angels, his fourth of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- His most recent time out came in relief on Thursday when the righty threw six innings against the Oakland Athletics, surrendering five earned runs while giving up three hits.
+- In his last appearance on Wednesday, April 26, the righty threw five innings against the Oakland Athletics, allowing three earned runs while surrendering four hits.

+- In three games this season, the 26-year-old has a 4.11 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.